Ivankvl7/tg-food-bot-public/README.txt

-The code is provided only for demonstrational purposes, part of it is intentionally missing.
+The code is provided only for demonstration purposes, part of it is intentionally missing.